brianhill/transient-astronomy/record_of_work-term_3.md

 * 2022-11-13 &mdash; Used [astroalign](https://astroalign.quatrope.org/en/latest/) for alignment

-### Week 4 &mdash; Image Stretching
+### Week 4 &mdash; Image Normalization and Stretching

-* 2022-11-14 &mdash; Experiment with [astropy visualization](https://astroalign.quatrope.org/en/latest/) package for image stretching
+* 2022-11-14 &mdash; Used the [astropy visualization](https://astroalign.quatrope.org/en/latest/) package to normalize and stretch the images
+* 2022-11-16 &mdash; Combine all the aligned lights and apply aperture-annulus photometry using photutils